MatthewLQM/Project-Euler-In-Java/README.md

 # Project-Euler-In-Java
 This repository is a java implement for solving the problem in [Project Euler](https://projecteuler.net/).

 ## Tools.java
 I put some commonly used function in this file:
-`public static boolean isPrime(Long number)`:Whether this number is prime or not
+`public static boolean isPrime(Long number)` : Whether this number is prime or not